Top 6 Hall of Fame Baseball Players of All Time

 - 3-time AL home run leader

-Born on June 19th, 1903, in Manhattan, New York, Lou Gehrig’s all-time greatness as one of the most consistent hitters is next to none.
+Lou Gehrig’s all-time greatness as one of the most consistent hitters in the MLB is next to none.
 Gehrig played alongside Babe Ruth for most of his career and played a total of 17 seasons, all for the New York Yankees.
 During his highly accomplished career, Gehrig accomplished six World Series rings, two AL MVPs, and won the triple crown in 1934.
 Gehrig is also one of few players ever to hit four home runs in a single MLB game and has a total of 23 career grand slams, the most all-time by any player during their career.